CodesOfRishi/navita/README.md

 - **NAVITA_SHOW_AGE**
     - It defaults to `y`, i.e., show an age annotation next to the paths while searching and traversing from history.
     - Change it to `n` or `N`, to not show an age annotation beside the paths.

+- **NAVITA_MAX_AGE**
+    - Specifies maximum retention period for a directory path since last access.
+    - Navita determines the age of a directory based on its relative access time to the most recently accessed directory.
+If the most recent directory was accessed at time $a$ and another directory was accessed at time $(a+x)$, the age of the other directory is $x$ time units.
+    - The default value is `90` i.e., 90 days.

 - **NAVITA_DECAY_FACTOR**
     - The rate at which the score of older accesses decreases.
 A higher value results in a faster decay rate.